-Given the strong business unit earnings experienced in the Automotive Solutions Group, where Mr. Schroers is employed, as well as the sustained profitability of the Corporation's consolidated earnings in 2013 all NEOs earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
-These formulae are driven by the Corporation's earnings and not its stock price; however, the 2013 cash bonus awards are consistent with and positively correlated with Exco's superior performance compared to the S&P/TSX Small Cap index and the Automotive & Components index in 2013 as summarized in the Performance Graph below.
+Given the strong business unit earnings experienced in both of the Corporation's segments as well as the sustained profitability of the Corporation's consolidated earnings in 2014 all NEOs earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
+These formulae are driven by the Corporation's earnings and not its stock price; however, the 2014 cash bonus awards are consistent with and positively correlated with Exco's superior performance compared to the S&P/TSX Small Cap index and the Automotive & Components index in 2014 as summarized in the Performance Graph below.